Hay fever – all you need to know and what you can do

 Corticosteroids are also called glucocorticosteroids, glucocorticoids or just steroids.
 It’s important to know that corticosteroids are not the same as the anabolic steroids, used by athletes and body builders to enhance performance.

-If symptoms can’t be controlled with over the counter antihistamines or nasal steroids, your doctor may consider prescription-only tablets, nose sprays or eye drops.
+If symptoms can’t be controlled with over the counter antihistamines or nasal steroids, your doctor may consider prescription-only tablets, nasal sprays or eye drops.

 Decongestants for treating hay fever

-Decongestants, taken either as pills or as a nose spray, can be helpful in providing short term relief from hay fever.
+Decongestants, taken either as pills or as a nasal spray, can be helpful in providing short term relief from hay fever.
 But these should not be used for more than a few days.

 Side effects of hay fever treatments

 Side effects are possible with any of the medications used to treat hay fever.
-Always read the product’s leaflet or ask your GP or pharmacist for advice.
+Always read the product’s leaflet or ask your doctor or pharmacist for advice.

-For more information about allergy immunotherapy, including possible side effects, talk it through with your GP.
+For more information about allergy immunotherapy, including possible side effects, talk it through with your doctor.